cfw-guide/dsi.cfw.guide/_pages/en_US/replacing-system-menu-with-dsimenu++.md

 3. Press **START** to save and continue booting
     - DSiMenu++ will appear

 DSiMenu++ is now your System Menu.
-You can press **DOWN** to access your DSiWare.
+Navigate to the `roms/dsiware` folder to access your DSiWare.

-Due to a limitation in EasyGL2D, the graphics library that DSiMenu++ uses, some DSiWare images will be blank, unless if DSi icon animation is disabled.